X

 A flat rate of 30% applies to all profits made by a company.

-In May 2009 the Spanish Prime Minister also extended a lower tax regime of 25% on all income over a period of three years to all existing companies that meet the following requirements:
+In May 2009 the Spanish Prime Minister also extended a lower tax regime of 20% on the first 300,000 and 25% on the rest of all income over a period of three years to all existing companies that meet the following requirements:

-• Income of less than 5m per annum.
+- Income of less than 5m Euros per annum.

-• The workforce is maintained at the same level as in 2008.
+- The workforce is maintained at the same level as in the previous year.

 Deductible Expenses